NEW YORK STORIES

 “Conceived before the pandemic, this tribute record to Charlie Parker will, I hope, still be relevant in the new normal with the COVID-19 pandemic,” says Tomita.
 “The sweeping changes for social justice for African Americans that have dominated the summer of 2020 were a dream that Parker, living during the pre-Civil Rights era, was denied.
 Yet he still led a musical revolution known as bebop that contributed to the great music known as Jazz.
 His music can be viewed as a form of protest during an era when African Americans could not voice their opposition to racial discrimination, segregation, or lynchings.
 During his centennial year, I hope that Charlie Parker will continue to be remembered and that his music will resonate with listeners during an age of protest.” •

 Celebrating Bird/A Tribute to Charlie Parker

 A superior post bop soloist, tenor saxophonist, composer, and educator David Detweiler is influenced a bit by early John Coltrane but has a sound and style of his own within the mainstream of modern jazz.
 He has earned his BM from William Paterson University, MM from Florida State University (2010), and DMA from the Eastman School of Music (2015).
 In 2016, David joined the Florida State University faculty as Assistant Professor of Jazz Saxophone after serving as Director of Jazz Studies at Nazareth College in Rochester, NY.
-David has released two albums as a leader, New York Stories and The David Detweiler Trio Featuring Fumi Tomita and Alex Patrick, and The Astoria Suite.
+David has released three albums as a leader, New York Stories and The David Detweiler Trio Featuring Fumi Tomita and Alex Patrick, and The Astoria Suite.
 The album Celebrating Bird, co-led with bassist Fumi Tomita, was recently released on the Outside in Music record label.